pingidentity/pingidentity-devops-getting-started/docs/saveConfigs.md

 You'll mount a Docker volume location to the Docker `/opt/out` directory for the container.
 The location must be to a directory you've not already created.
 Our Docker containers use the `/opt/out` directory to store application data.

+!!! warning "Mounting to /opt/out"
-> Make sure the local directory is not already created.
+    Make sure the local directory is not already created.
 Docker needs to create this directory for the mount to `/opt/out`.

 You can mount a Docker volume for containers in a stack or for standalone containers.